-When two or more SAR facilities are working together on the same SAR operation, it may be advantageous if one person is assigned to coordinate the activities of all the participating facilities.
-The Coordinating Authorities may designate an On-Scene Coordinator (OSC) with a clear delegation of tasks, who may be the person in charge of an SRU, ship, or aircraft participating in a search, or be someone at another nearby facility able to handle OSC duties.
+When two or more SAR facilities are working together on the same SAR operation, it may be advantageous if one (or more) person is assigned to coordinate delegated activities of selected participating facilities.
+The Coordinating Authorities may designate an On-Scene Coordinator (OSC) with a clear delegation of tasks, who may be the person in charge of delegated SRUs, ships, or aircraft participating in a search, or be someone at another nearby facility able to handle OSC duties.